 Getting to Mount Olympus in Greece

-For a trip to the mainland regions of Macedonia and Thessaly, a direct flight to Thessaloniki (Book on Skyscanner*).
-From here you can choose to take a rental car, train, bus or Taxi to Litochoro, the starting point for exploring Mount Olympus.
+For a trip to the mainland regions of Macedonia and Thessaly, take a direct flight to Thessaloniki (Book on Skyscanner*).
+From there, you can choose to take a rental car, train, bus, or taxi to Litochoro, the starting point for exploring Mount Olympus.
 You can book suitable rental cars online via Discover Cars*:

 ➲ Book your rental car from Thessaloniki here*